unicogr/LabHacks/docs/html/_sources/2_fMRI.md.txt

 ```

 Now is time for distortion correction.
 Note that the fieldmap is computed using the original data, and the results applied to the slice-timing and motion corrected data.
-For illustration purposes, here we use 'fsl' here but 'AFNI' or 'ANTS' may in some cases be preferable.
+For illustration purposes, here we use `fsl` here but `AFNI` or `ANTS` may in some cases be preferable.

 ```shell
 ## Compute warps and apply distortion correction for each run